 Where do your animals come from?

-Pets surrendered by their owners make up the majority of the animals brought to the Bay Area Humane Society.
+Pets surrendered by their owners make up the majority of the animals brought to the Wisconsin Humane Society Green Bay Campus.
 We also hold stray contracts with local municipalities such as: The city of Green Bay, Suamico, Bellevue, Allouez, Ashwaubenon, the Town of Scott and others.
 (For the exception of the Village of Hobart and the Town of Lawrence, where stray animals go to Packerland Veterinary Center.)
 In addition, we receive animals transferred from other shelters who are in jeopardy of being euthanized because they don’t have the resources that we do.
 Here we can offer them a second chance to find their forever homes.
 Last year alone, we saw over 5,000 animals come through our doors.

 What is your current Live Release Rate?